Skip to main content

 pip install requests~=2.27

-To run Deepfake Detection for a single media file, you should start by sending a POST request to the /api/technology/experimental/authenticity-verification endpoint.
+To run Authenticity Verification for a single media file, you should start by sending a POST request to the /api/technology/experimental/authenticity-verification endpoint.
+By default, all available operations are performed.

 In Python, you can do this as follows: